thanhlq/icommerce-microservices-example/README.md

 * Database management service could be in shared code.
 * Loading/starting of the microservices could be shared in common code.
 * Integration test is not implemented yet.
+* No security configured for this app yet i.e. authentication/authorization/cors/...

 ## Database Schema